mattdesl/kami/README.md

 ## kami

 Kami is a fast and lightweight WebGL sprite rendering framework.
-It can be used for 2D or 3D purposes, and aims to support modern WebGL features like compressed textures.

-- Minimal set of WebGL utilities for compiling shaders, managing asynchronous assets, handling context loss, and working with vertex data and textures.
-- Optimized sprite batcher for rendering complex 2D scenes.

 It is ideal for tinkering with WebGL, building your game engine on top of, or writing applications that require low-level control over vertex data, textures, and so forth.

+**This library is still in development.**

 ## Docs